 First Day of Fall – A Beneficial Time for Landscapes

 It’s the first day of fall.
-Along with the many reasons that we welcome fall — cooler temperatures, football, fall festivals, harvest colors and pumpkin spice lattes — are the benefits our lawns can experience from the change in seasons.
+Along with the many reasons that we welcome fall — cooler temperatures, football, fall festivals, harvest colors and pumpkin spice lattes — there are many benefits our lawns can experience from the change in seasons.

 Here are a few of the climatic changes that benefit turf and shrubs in the fall.